gitwebmobi2018/SyncerVideoAudio/README.md

   : it merges video and played audio, but merged video is lagging.

 - Module
-  1. Using AVCaptureMovieFileOutputDelegate
+1. Using AVCaptureMovieFileOutputDelegate - (branch : master)
-  2. Using AVCaptureVideoDataOutput & AVCaptureAudioOutput
+2. Using AVCaptureVideoDataOutput & AVCaptureAudioOutput - (branch : assetWriterModule)
     ** Please check the branches. **